 Firstly, You Need to Know the Paper Thickness:

-The best way to measure the paper thickness would be with a Micrometer, which comes in a few styles.
-You can tear some pieces of paper and choose at least 4 spots on the paper, and measure the thickness with your gauge (you can buy this online if you don’t have one or you can buy this from us).
+The best way to measure the paper thickness would be with a Micrometer or gauge, which comes in a few styles.
+You can tear some pieces of paper, choose at least 4 spots on the paper, and measure the thickness with your gauge (you can buy the gauge from us if you don’t have one).
 This will give you an average of a few location points and you will not capture a high or low spot.

 If you don’t want to buy a gauge, just ask your supplier about the thickness.
 But make sure they don’t trick you!

 Secondly, Do Some Simple Math Work:

 From the above abstract sketch, we can see the paper roll is essentially a cylinder.
-We can use the ruler to measure the paper roll width, diameter, core size:
+We can use the ruler to measure the paper roll width, diameter, and core size: